 India has perhaps the world’s most advanced nuclear energy program.
 The nation has some 20 reactors now (90% of which are heavy water moderated types) and plans to add approximately 60,000 MW of new nuclear energy generation by 2032.
 Heavy water reactors will remain a significant portion of the planned role out.
 In addition to four more heavy water reactors coming on stream in 2015 and 2016, the attached article outlines India’s near term plan of adding 16 heavy water reactors and notes that these reactors are demonstrated to be highly economical and reliable.
 This many reactors will require a tremendous amount of deuterium oxide (heavy water) which could be substantially higher than India’s current ability to supply.
 For more information on deuterium oxide uses click thru to page.

 Here is an interesting link about Samsung’s activities to make a better microchip through use of deuterium (heavy hydrogen).
 The core technology was discovered at the University of Illinois University in the late 1990s and since 2010 it has been progressing towards commercialization.
 Deuterium has superior properties to regular hydrogen and allow chips to run hotter and faster for similar life times.
 Cell phones and computers are made better through use of deuterium made from deuterium oxide.
-Contact us for more information on deuterium water for sale
+Contact us for more information on deuterium supplier

 One of the many examples of innovation based on deuterium’s role in non-radioactive life science applications is with living cells.
 A technique uses the fact a carbon-deuterium bond vibrates at a unique frequency different from the normal carbon-hydrogen bond to support research into protein development inside the brain as long-term memory is formed.